fongfh/ExData_Plotting1/README.md

 ## Making Plots

-Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
-Your task is to reconstruct the following plots below, all of which were constructed using the base plotting system.
+Our overall goal here is to examine how household energy usage varies over a 2-day period in February, 2007.
+The task is to reconstruct the following plots below, all of which were constructed using the base plotting system.

-First you will need to fork and clone the following GitHub repository:
+The first task is to fork and clone the following GitHub repository:
 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)

-For each plot you should
+For each plot:

 * Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.